tweag/nickel/lsp/README.md

 ### VS Code

-Until nls is available through the vscode marketplace, it can be built using nix:
+NLS is currently not available through the vscode marketplace.
+In the meantime, it can be built using Nix.

 Either using the command line